3 Days in Lyon – The Perfect Itinerary

 Enjoy the Lugdunum Museum

-While they have a massive collection, there are a few exhibits that you shouldn’t miss.
-The most significant include the Lyon Tablet and the Gallic Coligny calendar.
+While they have a massive collection, there are a few exhibits you shouldn’t miss.

-Useful Tip: The Lugdunum Museum was once called the Gallo-Roman Museum of Lyon-Fourvière.
+Helpful Tip: The Lugdunum Museum was once called the Gallo-Roman Museum of Lyon-Fourvière.
 So, don’t get confused if you see both names.
 They are the same museum.

 Admission: €7.00